thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 The central premise of Continuous Integration is *integrating early and often on* [*Mainline*](#mainline).
 This requires **frequent commits into Mainline**.

-When not [committing](#commit) frequently, integrating code becomes time-consuming, vastly non-deterministic and vary wildly in duration.
-As a consequence, this will slow down the IT-delivery [Throughput](#throughput) and time to market.
+When not [committing](#commit) frequently, integrating code becomes time-consuming, vastly non-deterministic and varies wildly in duration.
+As a consequence, this will slow down the IT delivery [Throughput](#throughput) and time to market.

-When not committing frequently, it also prevents the communication of changes inside the team.
+When not committing frequently, this also prevents the communication of changes inside the team.
 This results in blocking team members to use the latest changes.
-Again, this will inevitably hurt quality and IT-delivery throughput.
+Again, this will inevitably hurt quality and IT delivery throughput.

 As a corollary, to commit frequently we absolutely need to [*Make All Changes in Small Increments*](#practice-5-make-all-changes-in-small-increments), *Have a Fast Build*, [*Have a Decoupled Codebase*](#practice-8-decouple-the-codebase) and[ *Hide Unfinished Functionality*](#practice-10-hide-unfinished-functionality).
 If we do not adopt all of these practices, committing frequently will be complicated, if not impossible.